Home / Van conversion guide / Campervan electrical system guide

 Campervan electrical system guide

-After writing our best selling book, The Van Conversion Bible, and setting up our business designing off-grid electrical systems, we’ve spent thousands of hours researching campervan electrics.
-So, we want to share all of the knowledge we’ve accumulated over the past few years to help you tackle your own camper electrical system.
+So, we want to share all of the knowledge our team has accumulated over the past few years to help you tackle your own camper electrical system.

 This page acts as a ‘hub’ to all of our campervan electrical system content.
 It includes guides about all of the major components within a system, as well as articles that deep dive on specific topics.

 If you read all of the content below and know exactly what to do next, our electrical store has all the components you’ll need.
-However, if you’re not confident you know quite what to do (don’t worry, you’re not alone!), our free electrical system design service Nomadic Energy can help.
+However, if you’re not confident you know quite what to do (don’t worry, you’re not alone!), our free electrical system design service can help.
 We’ll design your system, provide every single component you need, as well as a bespoke wiring diagram.

-Note: A lot of the content on the internet surrounding campervan electrical systems is tailored to combustion engine vehicles.
+A lot of the content on the internet surrounding campervan electrical systems is tailored to combustion engine vehicles.
 As electric vehicles become more widely available, EV campervans are starting to exist.
 The electrical system in an EV is very different to that in a diesel van, so we’ve started to write a series of articles about EV campervans.
 Scroll down to the end of the page to read more.

 Before diving into the detail, if you want an overview of how to wire a campervan electrical system, read our detailed article below.
 It includes an example wiring diagram from our own campervan conversion.
 We’ve also written an article covering the most common mistakes we see people make in their systems, so you can avoid making them too.